PeterFogh/dvc_dask_use_case/README.md

 1. A remote server with:
     1. SSH installed.
     1. A unix user you have the username and password for.
-    1. A folder for you remote DVC cache, my is at `/scratch/dvc_data_cache/`.
+    1. A folder for your remote shared DVC cache, my is at `/scratch/dvc_data_cache/`.
-    1. A folder for the remote shared DVC cache, my is at `/scratch/dvc_users/[REMOTE_USERNAME]/`.
+    1. A folder for your remote DVC data directories, my is at `/scratch/dvc_users/[REMOTE_USERNAME]/`.
     1. Dask scheduler installed and open at port 8786.
 1. A local SSH keyfile (`ssh-keygen`), which have been copied to the remote server: `ssh-copy-id [REMOTE_USERNAME]@[REMOTE_IP]`.
 1. An open SSH port-forward to the dask scheduler from our local to the remote machine: `ssh -L 8786:[REMOTE_USERNAME]@[REMOTE_IP]:8786 [REMOTE_USERNAME]@[REMOTE_IP]`.